 Laboratory Advancements: In Vitro Maturation (IVM)

-Collected oocytes get favorable condition to become mature in the in-vitro maturation laboratory.
+Collected oocytes get favorable conditions to become mature in the in-vitro maturation laboratory.
 The advancement in IVM protocols provides a better outcome.
-The hCG, follicle stimulating hormone, and/or luteinizing hormone and specific other changes in oocyte culture media improve the oocyte maturity.
+The hCG, follicle-stimulating hormone, and/or luteinizing hormone and specific other changes in oocyte culture media improve the oocyte maturity.

 Technologies Evaluating Embryos

-There are numerous grading systems that have been developed to grade embryo morphology here are numerous grading systems that have been developed to grade embryo morphology.
+Numerous grading systems have been developed to grade embryo morphology here are numerous grading systems that have been developed to grade embryo morphology.
 There are numerous grading system developed to support the embryological grading and also helps to determine the chromosomal status of the embryo.
-These advancements help to evaluate the embryo quality in both direct and indirect way.
+These advancements help to evaluate the embryo quality in both direct and indirect ways.